Aerospace

 • the European Space Security and Education Centre (ESEC) at Redu.

-In 2021, ESA's budget amounted to 6.49 billion EUR.
-Belgium is ESA's fifth most important donor.
+In 2024, ESA's budget amounted to 7,79 billion EUR.
+Belgium is ESA's fifth most important donor (296 million EUR).
 The budget is divided between compulsory contributions and optional programmes.
 At the triennial ministerial meeting of the member states, the broad strategic lines of ESA's policy are set and the budgets for its functioning and programmes are determined.

 Directorate-General for Defence Industry and Space (DG DEFIS)